heidenreich/theironyard.github.io/source/accelerator/digital-health-program/index.markdown

 **Your Team:**

-*   Two or more people
+*   Two or more people.
+We will occasionally take solo founders, but teams are preferred.
-*   Company should be software or software/hardware combination (like FitBit).
-We don’t do medical devices, biotech or life sciences.
+*   Company should be software or a software/hardware combination.
+We also will consider select medical devices, biotech, and life sciences companies.
-*   Your team must be on site for the duration of the program.
-There is no obligation to stay in the Upstate, but we’d sure be glad to have you.
+*   Your team must co-locate at The Iron Yard for the duration of the program.
+There's no obligation to stay her, but we'd sure love to have you.

 Did we mention that our space is one block from [RJ Rockers Brewery](http://www.rjrockers.com/)?